 Cooking collard greens is different than greens like spinach and chard.
-However their nutritional value and unique taste, is worth the wait.
+However, their nutritional value and unique taste is worth the wait.

 Cooking collard greens is something that I didn't think I would be doing this summer.
 However, when I received a nice bunch of this healthy veggie from the Stone Church Acres CSA, I knew I had to give it a try.
-In this week’s Tuesday in the Garden we are sharing more garden-to-table recipes.
-Don’t forget to check out the other great recipes at the bottom of this post.

 Cooking Collard Greens

 The second important practice to note when cooking collard greens is that they need time.
-Unlike cooking spinach or chard which cook up almost immediately, collard greens are tougher, and need to be braised a bit.
+Unlike cooking spinach or chard which cook up almost immediately, collard greens are tougher and need to be braised a bit.

 Most of the recipes I found used bacon as the fat to cook the greens, but I decided to stick with my usual EVOO.
 Do you know what?
 They were really delicious.
 Even my picky brother-in-law liked this healthy dish.
 I would definitely make them again.

-- 3 cup collard greens, thinly sliced
+- 3 cups collard greens thinly sliced

-- 2 tablespoons extra virgin olive oil
+- 2 T extra virgin olive oil

 - 2 cloves garlic slightly smashed